 My job as a counsellor and psychotherapist is to suspend my own assumptions and to step into your way of understanding yourself and yourself in relationship to others and the world you live in.
 The more I am able to understand from your perspective, the greater progress that can be made in addressing whatever concerns you bring to counselling.
 Sometimes, it is just the real understanding of another person that is a positive outcome in therapy, other times it is the action or adjustments that comes from gaining insight and understanding of how one is making sense of things.

 When we first meet it will be important to establish whether we both feel we are able to work together to achieve the outcomes you would like from attending counselling.
 We will use our first session to explore this together by talking about what has prompted you to seek out a psychotherapy service, what you hope counselling will help you with and in what ways the psychotherapy service I offer meets these expectations.

-My counselling practice in Walton on Thames is within easy reach of Hersham, Shepperton, Weybridge, Molesey, Sunbury on Thames and Esher.
+My counselling practice in Walton on Thames is a great location from which to provide a psychotherapy and counselling service to Weybridge, and Molesey residents as well as being within easy reach of Hampton Court, Hersham, Shepperton, Sunbury on Thames and Esher.